AdrianDC/advanced_development_shell_tools/forums/README.md

 [*]Scripts flagged [B]"Standalone Import Ready"[/B] and starting with [B][I]"source <(curl -Ls..."[/I][/B]
-   are able to be directly sourced through the provided commands in any terminal [B]without the need of this project being synced locally[/B] or loaded in a root context.
+   are able to be directly sourced through the provided commands in any terminal [B]without the need of this project being synced locally[/B] or loaded in the Shell.
    This can be useful when using a different computer, when running from a root Shell, or even if you need a few functions for work to ease something.